nikolaDrljaca/xurl/README.md

 Characteristics:
 * A hop key is 7 alphabetic characters, gives pool of 8b mappings.
 * Given the database structure, we store:
-  * 70 bytes at least per record, for 1b records thats ~70GB (minimum)
+  * 70 bytes at least per record, for 1b records that's ~70GB (minimum)
   * 36 (id) + 7 (key) + 19 (time) + ~8(db) + x(url)
-* This is high-read, low-write service, so should be optimized for reading
+* This is a high-read, low-write service, so should be optimized for reading

 Key creation strategy:
 * Use an incrementing counter and base62 encoding